FlorianRappl/kras/README.md

 While the former may be good in general to play around, the latter should be preferred to actually share / configure kras for the particular project.

-Running kras can then be done, e.g., via specifying the `kras` command (global usage) or referring to `kras` via the npm scripts in the *package.json*.
+Running kras can then be done, e.g., via specifying the `kras` command (global usage) or referring to `kras` via the npm scripts in the *package.json*. kras can also be used programmatically, e.g., in a webpack configuration.
+The library exports several classes and functions that help you establish a mock server for your project in no time.

 ## Configuration